theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-03_instructions.md

 Individual exercise

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are as follows: (Detailed steps are under Task 1 below)

 1. Confirm that the Databricks cluster has been created.